Scout + Monk Skin Tone Scale®

 We can help.

-Announcing integration of the Monk Skin Tone (MST) Scale with the WoundVision Scout software.
+Announcing integration of the Monk Skin Tone Scale® with the WoundVision Scout platform.

 Complete MST Scale

-As the industry pioneers in dual-modality skin and wound imaging, our foundation has been and always will be long-wave infrared thermography (LWIT).
-Unlike traditional skin assessments that rely on subjective visual cues—often ineffective across darker skin tones—LWIT is scientifically validated to perform consistently across all patients, regardless of pigmentation.
+As the industry pioneers in multimodal skin and wound imaging, our foundation has been and always will be long-wave infrared thermography (LWIT).
+Unlike traditional skin assessments that rely on subjective visual cues, often ineffective across darker skin tones, LWIT is scientifically validated to perform consistently across all patients, regardless of pigmentation.

-Now, we’re taking the next leap forward by incorporating the Monk Skin Tone (MST) Scale into our Scout software platform, allowing for documentation and analysis of skin tone alongside our thermal imaging data.
-We believe this fusion of thermal objectivity with skin tone awareness will enable clinicians to better understand patient risk, tailor interventions, and eliminate disparities in documentation.
+We’re building on that foundation by incorporating the Monk Skin Tone Scale® into the WoundVision Scout platform, enabling documentation and analysis of skin tone alongside thermal imaging data.
+We believe this fusion of thermal objectivity with skin tone awareness will enable clinicians to better understand patient risk and eliminate disparities in documentation.

 Monk-Scale-Scout-Screenshot-Example